ChakkritGit/pluto-theme-mode/README.md

 </PlutoProvider>
 ```

-You can also add props to the provider, including props to set the `meta` tag for `theme-color`.
-Here is an example of how to use it: ☀️🌙
+You can also add props to the provider, including props to set the `meta` tag for `theme-color`, with values specified in either HEX or RGB format, as shown in the example abov. ☀️🌙

 ```javascript
 <PlutoProvider dark='#000' light='#FFF'>